NiclasDimitriadis/TMP_lib/README.md

 #### components overview:
 - non_repeating_combinations: provides functionality that generates all non-repeating combinations of a specified size for all integers from 1 through n.
 All combinations are encapsulated consecutively in a single std::integer_sequence which can than be split and consumed.
 - param_pack: provides class templates that can wrap type and non-type parameter packs which can then be accessed and manipulated much like an array-like data structure.
 Provide interfaces for monoidal, functorial, applicative-functorial and monadic access
+- function_signature: can deduce the return type and the argument type from an instance of a function-like type
 - monoidal_class_template: provides static checks to enforce monoidal behavior in a class template.
 - type_pack_check: provides functionality to enforce certain properties across multiple types at compile time using either a single monoidal class template or two different templates.
 - helpers: short collection that provides functionality to other components